 5. We do not need to talk dirty to be culturally relevant.

 6. Christians are not chameleons, changing colors to blend with the culture.
-We are to be lights for Christ in the world, noticed and set apart because our actions and words are different.
+We are to be lights for Christ in a dark and sinful world, noticed and set apart because our actions and words are different.

 What does the Bible say